 3.14.1 Random objects with a given eigen spectrum

 It is also possible to generate random Hamiltonian (rand_herm) and densitiy matrices (rand_dm) with a given eigen spectrum.
-This is done by passing an array of eigenvalues as the first argument to either function.
+This is done by passing an array to eigenvalues argument to either function and choosing the "eigen" distribution.
 For example,